| 0 | 0 Comments

 tornado-shelter-sign-by-Daquella-manera.jpg Tornadoes can rip a house apart in a matter of seconds.
-They can happen almost anywhere, but in the United States, they are most likely to happen in "Tornado Alley."
+They can happen almost anywhere, but in the United States they are most likely to happen in Tornado Alley.

-Here's a video explaining where Tornado Alley is, and why it is where it is.
-[NOTE: The weather experts mention the fact that 'tornado alley' is simply a term coined by the media... there's really not a scientific definition.]
+Here’s a video explaining where Tornado Alley is, and why it is where it is.
+[NOTE: The weather experts mention the fact that ‘tornado alley’ is simply a term coined by the media.
+There’s really not a scientific definition.]

-When a tornado warning has been issued, people are urged to go into the safest room in their house, or a safe room.
-Usually that is the basement, but if there is no basement, your next best bet is to have a tornado safe room or storm shelter nearby.
+Usually that is the basement.
+But if there is no basement, your next best option is to have a tornado safe room or storm shelter nearby.

-Both rooms and shelters can protect you from winds up to 250 mph and from flying objects moving at 100 mph.
-By the way, it's the missile-like flying objects that are the most dangerous effect of tornadoes!
+Both safe rooms and storm shelters can protect you from winds up to 250 mph and from flying objects moving at 100 mph.

 Thinking Of Building A Tornado Safe Room?